HYDROXYCHLOROQUINE SULFATE tablet, film coated

 Hydroxychloroquine can cause severe and potentially life-threatening hypoglycemia, in the presence or absence of antidiabetic agents [see Drug Interactions (7)].
 Measure blood glucose in patients presenting with clinical symptoms suggestive of hypoglycemia and as adjust the antidiabetic treatment as necessary.
 Warn hydroxychloroquine-treated patients about the risk of hypoglycemia and educate them on the signs and symptoms of hypoglycemia; diabetic patients should monitor their blood sugar levels.
 Advise patients to seek medical attention if they develop any signs and symptoms of hypoglycemia.

-5.11 Renal Toxicity
+5.11 Renal toxicity

 Proteinuria with or without moderate reduction in glomerular filtration rate have been reported with the use of hydroxychloroquine.